oliviacpu/Glitch-Community/FAQ.md

 ### How does caching work within the community app?

+Our logic around caching can generally be found in 1 of 2 places: webpack.config.js and server/routes.js

-Our HTML:
+Our HTML TLDR:
-When we render our views/index.ejs file as html and server it, we set it to have a maxAge of 1 second which is set in server/routes.js, so it does not cache at all.
+When we render our views/index.ejs file as html and server it, we set it to have a maxAge of 1 second which is set in server/routes.js, so we're not trying to cache it.
+However we also use express, which [by default sets weak etags](http://expressjs.com/en/api.html#etag.options.table) which we are using.
+This means that the file will return a 304 until it's modified.

 Our Bundles TLDR:
-- our javascript caching logic can be found in webpack.config.js and server/routes.js
-- we split our javascript into chunked bundles and we cache those files for up to a week.
-To see where we designate this age go to server/routes.js.
+- we split our javascript into chunked bundles with webpack and we cache those files for up to a week.
-- when code is updated, we generate a new "chunkhash" which changes the name of the file that chunk of code lives in from something like `dependencies.random123.js` to `dependencies.random456.js` which busts the cache
+- when code is updated, we generate a new "chunkhash" which changes busts our cache, so that our html file is seen as modified, and it will ping for a new javascript file.
-- we do this so to improve the speeds of our downloads of the js files so that our users don't have to redownload things like React or our npm modules everytime there's a new build of our app.
+- we do this to improve the download speed of our js files so that our users don't have to redownload things like React or our npm modules everytime there's a new build of our app.

 Things that can go wrong:
+- a hash doesn't change, but files are deleted or broken.
+This shouldn't happen, but if it does

 ### Why am I still seeing sentry errors for old code if it isn't cached?